raygerlabs/templatepp/README.md

 The intended usage of this template is subsequent replacement of names, folders, and modules.
 Due to the modular design the project components can be easily replaced.

+### Project Structure

+The project has the following submodules:
+- templatepp, the main library this project provides (src/include)
+- unit_tests, the unit tests of the main library (test)
+- integration, the integration test of the main library (integration)

+#### CMake Presets

+You can build the project with or without CMake presets.
+It is configurable via conan settings.
+Each preset provides debug and optimized build configs (profile and release).

+The following compiler presets are supported at the moment:
+- gcc
+- clang
+- msvc

 ### Build

 #### Cmake Workflow